Roadside Shrines and Grottoes

 Or at least many people believed they did, and flocked in their thousands night after night to experience these ‘miracles’.

-Others remained skeptical, attributing what people saw to an optical illusion brought about by staring intently at a statue lit up in the twilight against a dark background.
+Others remained skeptical, attributing what people saw to an optical illusion brought about by staring intently at a statue lit up at twilight against a dark background.

-In rapid succession reports came in of similar phenomena at shrines all over the country, until eventually just about every part of Ireland had its very own moving statue.
+Still, in rapid succession reports came in of similar phenomena at shrines all over the country, until eventually just about every part of Ireland had its very own local moving statue.

-And then almost as suddenly as it began, it seemed to end.
-People moved on and there was little mention of or interest in the shrines outside those who had been there anyway before the curious crowds arrived.
+And then almost as suddenly as it began, it was over.
+Crowds fell away, the news cycle moved on and there was once again little attention paid to the shrines outside those who had been there anyway before the curious crowds arrived.

 Visiting Shrines & Grottos in Ireland